Trial of Hamid Nouri

 Demonstration in front of the district court in Stockholm August 11, 2021.

-The trial of Hamid Nouri, an Iranian official detained in 2019 in Sweden, took place in 2022.
+The trial of Hamid Nouri, an Islamic republic official detained in 2019 in Sweden, took place in 2022.
 Nouri was found guilty of being a key figure in the 1988 executions of Iranian political prisoners, where according to different estimates between 2,800 and 30,000 Iranians were massacred.

-In early 2021 charges of murder and war crimes were filed against the former Iranian prosecutor, where Nouri was accused of "torture and inhuman treatment."
+In early 2021 charges of murder and war crimes were filed against Hamid Nouri, a former Iranian prosecutor, where Nouri was accused of "torture and inhuman treatment."
 The trial constituted the first time someone has been charged in relation to the 1988 massacre of political prisoners.
 Nouri was charged with more than 100 murders and "a serious crime against international law", and was expected to provide evidence implicating Ebrahim Raisi, president of Iran, at the time of the trial.

 Nouri was sentenced to life in prison and expulsion with a permanent bar from re-entering Sweden, and ordered to pay damages amounting to 1,2 million SEK.
 Following an appeal, the Svea Court of Appeal officially upheld Nouri's life sentence in December 2023; Ebrahim Raisi was also involved in the case as a member of the "Death Commissions in Tehran".

-Iran and Sweden carried out a prisoner swap on 15 June 2024 and Nouri was exchanged for a European Union diplomat Johan Floderus and another man named Saeed Azizi.
+Iran and Sweden carried out a prisoner swap on 15 June 2024 and Nouri was exchanged for a European Union diplomat Johan Floderus and another man named Saeed Azizi, in a case of hostage diplomacy.